randy3k/radian/README.md

 # rice: 🍚 A 21 century R console

 _rice_ is a modern command line interface to the R program.
-It replaces the use of the the default R console, in the sense which is similar to `ipython` in the `python` ecosystem.
-In fact, `rice` is built on top of the same technology which `ipython` uses.
+It replaces the use of the default R console, in the sense like what `ipython` does in the `python` ecosystem.
+Actually, `rice` and `ipython` are based on the same library `prompt-toolkit`.

 _rice_ is still under active development, any feedbacks will be welcome.
 Users should also use it at their own risks